 colonial stone walls, a

-red maple swamp with century-old trees, and a sensitive
+red maple swamp with century-old trees, and a Sensitive

-There's also a wooded hillside with puddingstone and Brighton Volcanic
+The park has a wooded hillside with puddingstone and Brighton Volcanic

 outcrops.
 Pigeon Hill is a woodland with a circular stone wall.